CosmicCoder13/muslim-companion/README.md

 ### Required Image Files

-Before you can use the extension, you'll need to add the following image files:
+Before you can use the extension from source, you'll need to add the following image files:

 #### Icons Directory
 - `icon16.png` - 16x16 pixel icon